 Identified A system element has been identified as part of the Software System and its responsibilities and its position in the Software System are clear.

 Interfaces Agreed The Software System Elements interfaces have been agreed.

-Developed The Software System Element has been implemented and tested, and is believed to be ready for integration into the Software System.
-Ready The Software System Element has been verified and is ready for live use as part of the Software System.
-Associations drive : Software System The progress of the Software System Elements drives the progress of the Software System.
+Developed The Software System Element has been implemented and tested, and is ballowed to be ready for integration into the Software System.

+is believed to be ready for integration into the Software System.

+The Software System Element has been verified and is ready for live use as part of the Software System.

+Ready

+the Software System.